 Installation of the fender plates was straightforward.
 They can be mounted with 3M double-sided tape alone, but for off-road use we wanted something more permanent.

-We used the tape for positioning and added rivets for long-term security.
+We used the tape for positioning and added stainless steel rivets for long-term security in harsh off-road conditions.
 That meant drilling into the fenders, but the result is a clean, solid install that won’t shift over time.

 Once everything was in place, the transformation was subtle but effective.
-The light guards and fender plates add real protection, but they also give the OVR G63 a more purposeful, adventure-ready look.
+The light guards and fender plates add real protection, but they also give the OVR G63 a more purposeful, overlanding-ready look.

 It’s the kind of upgrade that doesn’t scream for attention, but makes sense once you start using the truck the way it was always meant to be used.